duskyBabz/play-with-mpv-custom/README.md

+Forked from https://github.com/Thann/play-with-mpv to try to fix an issue, **this is not my work.**

 # Play with MPV
 Chrome extension and python server that allows you to play videos in webpages with MPV instead.
 Works on [hundreds of sites](https://rg3.github.io/youtube-dl/supportedsites.html) thanks to youtube-dl,